Medium: 11.5lbs of wood, 12lbs of tensile strength monofilament, exterior force

 Dimensions: 8’ x8’ x 2”

-Before stepping into the exhibition, a constant percussive sound is heard.
-When the audience enters the exhibition space, they will first see the grid structure 2” above the ground banging the wall back and forth nonstop.
+Before stepping into the exhibition of Jolt, a constant percussive sound is heard.
+When the audience enters the exhibition space, they will first see the grid structure 2” above the ground banging the wall back and forth from time to time.
 Jolt is 6'x6' internally.
 8'x8'x2” total.
-It weighs: 11.5 lbs and is suspended by 12 lbs tensile strength of monofilament.
+It weighs 11.5 lbs and is suspended by 12 lbs tensile strength of monofilament.
+The way the grid is hung reflects the structural threshold of the grid itself.
 The color of the structure is similar to the ground.
-Jolt divides the space into 3 sections: in front of the structure, inside the system and the space, you traverse.
-The traces left by the impact of the structure can also be seen on the wall.
+Jolt divides the space into 3 sections: the space in front of the structure, inside the upheaval system and the location after you have traversed the system.
+The traces left by the impact of the structure created a new landscape on the wall.

-“On June 4, 2021, on my way home on the Chicago L train Brown Line, a man with a hammer in his hand walked towards me while banging the hammer one by one on the seats…”
+“On June 4, 2021, when I was on my way home on the Chicago L train Brown Line, a man with a hammer in his hand walked towards me while banging the seats one by one...”